Object whose values are action creator functions.

 LRU (Least Recently Used) cache.
 The memoized function uses a cache to

 store computed values.
-Depending on the maxSize
+Depending on the maxSize option, it will use

 either a singleton cache (for a single entry) or an